 The wages and benefits of City employees vary not only by position, but also by whether the employees are represented by a union and, if so, which union.
 Employee wages and benefits may also be impacted by whether the employee is subject to the civil service system or exempt from those rules.
-Thus, City employees may be broken down into three major categories for purposes of understanding how their wages and benefits are determined: (i) employees who are not subject to the civil service system ("exempt employees"); (ii) employees who fall under the civil service system but are not represented by a union

-("non-represented employees"); and (iii) employees who are subject to the civil service system and are represented by a union ("union employees").
+Thus, City employees may be broken down into three major categories for purposes of understanding how their wages and benefits are determined: (i) employees who are not subject to the civil service system ("exempt employees"); (ii) employees who fall under the civil service system but are not represented by a union ("non-represented employees"); and (iii) employees who are subject to the civil service system and are represented by a union ("union employees").

-As of March 31, 2021, the City had approximately 23,500 unionized employees, representing approximately 80% of the City's employees.
+As of January 31, 2021, the City had over 23,000 unionized employees, representing approximately 80% of the City's employees.
 Such employees were represented by the City's four municipal unions: (i) Fraternal Order of Police ("FOP") Lodge No. 5; (ii) International Association of Fire Fighters ("IAFF") Local 22; (iii) American Federation of State, County and Municipal Employees District Council 33 ("AFSCME DC 33"); and (iv) American Federation of State, County and Municipal Employees District Council 47 ("AFSCME DC 47").
 The foregoing unions were previously covered by bargaining agreements through June 30, 2020.
 In light of the COVID-19 global pandemic, the City and all of its unions reached one-year agreements to extend contract terms through June 30, 2021, as described in more detail in Table 18 below.
-Such agreements have expired and the City and the unions are in the process of negotiating longer-term bargaining agreements.
-An update on the current status of the AFSCME DC 33 and FOP labor contracts is included below.